pudly/schmopera-hugo/content/articles/not-quite-review-coc-ensemble-barber-of-seville.md

 lastmod = "2015-05-16T12:37:00-04:00"
 people = ["Clarence Frazer","Charlotte Burrage","Karine Boucher","Jean-Philippe Fortier-Lazure","Andrew Haji","Iain MacNeil","Gordon Bintner","Jennifer Szeto","Joshua Hopkins"]
 primary_image = "https://res.cloudinary.com/schmopera/image/upload/v1545409169/media/webhook-uploads/1431787866269/BarberES-MC-2537Square.jpg.jpg"
-publishDate = "2015-05-16T12:34:00-04:00"
-short_description = "After much hype and much rehearsal, the young artists of the Canadian Opera Company Ensemble Studio had their go at The Barber of Seville on the Four Seasons Centre Stage.
+primary_image_credit = "The COC Ensemble Studio in The Barber of Seville.
+Photo by Michael Cooper." publishDate = "2015-05-16T12:34:00-04:00" short_description = "After much hype and much rehearsal, the young artists of the Canadian Opera Company Ensemble Studio had their go at The Barber of Seville on the Four Seasons Centre Stage.
 This is a yearly offering for the Ensemble Studio; for one performance a year, they step into the roles of a mainstage production, which they&#039;ve also been following as understudies." slug = "not-quite-review-coc-ensemble-barber-of-seville"